 About Counseling and More and Carrie Elizabeth Lin

 I am a Licensed Professional Clinical Counselor.
 I have 12 years of experience as a counselor for people with a wide range of mental health concerns, and over 15 years of experience in career development.
-Services are provided in Campbell, CA.
+Services are provided in Campbell, CA and online to California residents.

 What kind of clients do you work with?